-Low Carb, High Fat Bread is a hot topic in the weight loss world for good reason.
-Bread and pasta is always first on everyone's list of foods that are hard to give up when they start on the Keto Diet or any Low Carb Diet.
+LCHF Keto Bread (LCHF = Low Carb High Fat) is a hot topic in the weight loss world for good reason.
+Bread and pasta are always top the list of foods that are hard to give up when you start on the Keto Diet or any Low Carb Diet.

 Sometimes it takes a little bit of ingenuity, but there is a substitute for nearly any damn food craving I've had.